 Inhale and lift and then exhale moving into the space you’ve just created.
 Go to the point where you naturally stop.

 Breathe and see if there is a natural invitation to go further Remember not to force it.
 Concentrate on lengthening through your spine and your breath, stay here for 15 to 20 seconds then repeat on the other side.
 Repeat at least twice on each side.
 Don’t forget to breathe and relax.

-Before any twist: inhale and intentionally sit as tall as you can, then as you exhale slowly move into your twist.
+Before any twist: inhale and intentionally sit taller.
+Think “soft dignity’, rather than rigid and upright!
+Then as you exhale slowly move into your twist.
 As you twist remember not to slouch over or lean back to – get round further.
 It’s not about how far around you get but the twist itself.
 Keep your butt firmly on your chair – both sides – don’t just lean over to get around!